victorhubarb/shoppingapp/README.md

 - Right-click on the Main class and select Run.

 ## Usage
 The application allows users to manage their credit card limit and make purchases through a menu-driven interface.
 Purchases are stored in a list and displayed in ascending order of value when the user decides to exit.
 If a purchase exceeds the available limit, the system informs the user and denies the transaction.
-Here’s an example usage:
-	1. Enter your credit card limit.
-	2. Input the description and value of a purchase.
-	3. Continue making purchases or exit the application.
-	4. On exit, the system displays the list of purchases sorted by value and the remaining credit card balance.

 ## Features
 - **Set Credit Card Limit**: Define the total credit card limit at the start of the session.